reddmetrics/reddmetrics.github.com/_posts/2011-08-10-fusion-tables-javascript-query-maps.md

 }
 {% endhighlight %}

-The key is the last line.
-Without the third <code>jsonp</code> parameter, jQuery's <code>$.get</code> function will throw a cross-domain error.
+That last line is key.
+Without the third parameter, jQuery's <code>$.get</code> function will throw a cross-domain error:

 {% highlight javascript %}
 XMLHttpRequest cannot load [YOUR QUERY URL HERE].
 Origin [SOME ORIGIN] is not allowed by Access-Control-Allow-Origin.
 {% endhighlight %}

 So be sure to include <code>jsonp</code> as that third parameter.
-If all goes well, you'll get something like this.
+If all goes well, you'll get something like this:

 {% highlight javascript %}
 jQuery16109070935510098934_1312998050216({"table":{"cols":["p201012","lat","lon"],
 "rows":[[32,-7.829167,131.2274],[25,-7.854167,131.3026],[29,-7.904167,131.2679]]}})
 {% endhighlight %}

-You should know that Google [recently changed](http://groups.google.com/group/fusion-tables-users-group/browse_thread/thread/b909820434b5c191) how browsers interpret data from Fusion Tables, so although the returned data is actually JSON, your browser will think it's a CSV file.
-At the time of writing, [you could still safely ignore this](http://code.google.com/p/fusion-tables/issues/detail?id=118#c12).
+It may be helpful to know that Google [recently changed](http://groups.google.com/group/fusion-tables-users-group/browse_thread/thread/b909820434b5c191) how browsers interpret data from Fusion Tables.
+So although the returned data is actually JSON, your browser will think it's a CSV file.
+At the time of writing, [you could still safely ignore this](http://code.google.com/p/fusion-tables/issues/detail?id=118#c12) and assume you're getting JSON back from Fusion Tables.

 ###Creating markers from data

-Now that we've got some data, let's add it to a map using this <code>dataHandler</code> function.
-The only details of note is that for a JSON data object <code>d</code> the rows of data are actually stored in <code>d.table.rows</code>.
-Loop through that array and create a new marker for each "row".
-Creating the markers uses the standard Google Maps code you already know.
+Now that we've got some data, let's add it to a map using the <code>dataHandler</code> function below.
+The only detail I want to point out is that for a JSON data object <code>d</code> the rows of data are actually stored in <code>d.table.rows</code>, as you might expect given the structure of the JSON object above.
+You then loop through the <code>rows</code> array and create a new marker for each "row", using the standard Google Maps code you already know.

 {% highlight javascript %}
 function dataHandler(d) {